autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Stake is unbonded from a validator through an unbonding operation.
 Unbonding is subject to an [unbonding period](/concepts/staking/#unbondingperiod) during which it remains locked.
 The unbonding period applies irrespective of whether the nominated validator is a member of the consensus committee or not.

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
-Unbonding can begin as soon as the unbond transaction request has been finalised.
-On processing the transaction the bonded stake token moves from `bonded` to the intermediate state of `unbonding` and is locked during the unbonding period.
-If the unbonding is for [delegated](/glossary/#delegated) stake, then the associated Liquid Newton is burned so that it is no longer transferable.
-The unbonding request is captured and tracked in memory and the staking transition is applied at the end of the epoch in which the unbonding period expires: unbonding is applied, reducing the validator’s bonded stake amount and so applying the voting power change to the validator.
+Unbonding can begin as soon as the unbond transaction request has been finalized.
+On processing the transaction, the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
+The stake is still locked during the unbonding period.
+The unbonding request is captured and tracked in memory.
+The staking transition is applied in two steps:

+- _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch

+- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator

 {{< alert title="Example" >}}
+Alice submits an `unbond()` tx that is processed and included in a block at time `T`, where an `UnbondingRequest` object for the necessary voting power change is also created.
+At `T+1`, the [unbonding period](/glossary/#unbonding-period) begins.

-Alice sends an `unbond()` tx at time `T`, a block in an epoch.
-Liquid Newton is burned at `T` and unbonding begins in the next block, `T+1`.
-The unbonding request is tracked in memory for application at the end of the epoch in which the unbonding period falls.
-At this point, the validator's bonded stake is reduced and Newton is unlocked and redeemed to Alice.
-Actual unbonding is then executed at `T+1` + `unbondingPeriod` + remainder of the epoch in which the `unbondingPeriod` expires.
+The unbonding request is tracked in memory for application at the end of the epoch in which `T` was processed, when the validator's bonded stake amount and voting power is reduced as follows:
+  - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated)
+  - the amount of stake to reduce the unbonding pool by and Alice's share of the unbonding pool is calculated
+  - the amount of Newton bonded to the validator is reduced by the unbonding amount, consequently reducing the validator's voting power

+Then, at the end of the epoch in which the unbonding period (`T+1` + `unbonding period`) expires, Newton redemption (i.e. 'release') occurs and the Newton that is due is minted to Alice's Newton account.

+Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between `T` and the end of the epoch in which the `unbonding period` expires.
 {{< /alert >}}

 ## Slashing

-Bonded stake is subject to economic [slashing penalties](/concepts/accountability/#slashing-penalties) if misbehaviour by the staked validator node is detected by the [accountability and fault detection (AFD) protocol](/concepts/accountability/).
+Bonded stake is subject to economic [slashing penalties](/concepts/accountability/#slashing-penalties) if misbehavior by the staked validator node is detected by the [accountability and fault detection (AFD) protocol](/concepts/accountability/).
 The AFD protocol detects infractions of consensus rules by validators participating in [consensus](/glossary/#consensus) as [consensus committee](/glossary/#consensus-committee) members.

 ### Economic penalties